 Sarah T. Lucas

-Previously, Sarah worked with the U.S. government’s Millennium Challenge Corporation (MCC) as MCC’s Country Team Lead for Liberia and as senior policy adviser in the MCC’s Department of Policy and Evaluation.
-Sarah also held multiple positions at the Center for Global Development, a Washington-based policy research center focused on global development.
-Sarah has traveled and conducted policy analysis throughout Africa and Central America and worked for over three years with local NGOs in southern Mexico.
+Previously Sarah worked at the Millennium Challenge Corporation (MCC), a U.S. government agency designed to integrate data and evidence into all major policy and program decisions.
+At MCC Sarah served in a number of roles including as MCC’s Country Team Lead for Liberia and as senior policy adviser representing MCC in a number of government-wide initiatives to advance the President’s global development policy.
+Prior to MCC, Sarah worked with the Center for Global Development (CGD) where she led strategy to make CGD research influential for legislative and executive branch policymakers, advocacy groups, and the general public.
+Sarah has travelled and conducted policy analysis throughout Africa and Central America and worked for over three years with local NGOs in southern Mexico.

 Sarah graduated Phi Beta Kappa from Wellesley College with a degree in Latin American Studies, with concentrations in Political Science and Spanish.
 She holds a masters degree in Public Policy with a concentration in Political and Economic Development from the John F. Kennedy School of Government at Harvard University.
 Sarah is a board member for Sunbird AI in Uganda and serves as chair of the Ambassador’s Council at the Albright Institute for Global Affairs at Wellesley College.